MilanFIN/gpu-binpacker/README.md

 ## Packing algorithms

-Implements basic first fit and best fit packing heuristics in addition to derived custom algorithms.
-Custom ones are slower, but produce better results (>10% difference on the demo)
+Implements basic first fit and best fit packing heuristics in addition to a derived custom algorithm.
+The custom algo in combination with the genetic algorithm produces >10% denser results than a basic LAFF without a GA.

 ## Optimizer